Where We Left Our 'On My Block' Teens In Season 2

 Truly so much happened this past season.
 There was Ruby's older brother and his white girlfriend.
 Latrelle and his gang were arrested, which pretty much means the end of the Prophet gang.
 The kids found the RollerWorld money in season 1, then laundered the RollerWorld money in season 2, and then spent the RollerWorld money to get Cesar out of trouble and frame the Prophets.
 Jasmine became less of an annoying neighbour and more of a friend.
 Oh, and Ruby's abuelita continued to be the best.

-But even that is just a lot of information, so here are some of the other major plot points to keep in mind before On My Block returns with season 3.
+But even that is just a lot of information, so here are some of the other major plot points to keep in mind before watching On My Block season 3.